surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.16.2-dev.3 =
+= 4.16.2-dev.4 =

-(2018/10/17) Added the "et_" page builder shortcode to the list of unregistered shortcodes stripped from the WordPress content.
+(2018/10/19) Added a new "Places API is Enabled" option under the SSO &gt; Advanced &gt; Service APIs tab (Pro version).
+Added the "et_" page builder shortcode to the list of unregistered shortcodes stripped from the WordPress content.

 = 4.16.1 =